kpbird/kpbird.github.io/_drafts/2015-06-13-Go-Language-For-Java-Developer-Part-2.md

 **Understand Go : Hello Word program**

 **1. Package Name (Line 1):** Go program start with package declaration.
 Every Go program must start with package declaration.
 Package declaration is used to organise source code.
-In Java we follow absolute path but with "." (dot) format like com.kpbird.gotutorial represent physical path com/kpbird/gotutorial.
+In Java we follow relative path but with "." (dot) format like com.kpbird.gotutorial represent physical path com/kpbird/gotutorial.
 While in Go language package name represent only current folder name "gotutorial".
-Go language support two type of program a.
-Go Libraries b.
+Go language support two type of program 1.
+Go Libraries 2.
 Go Executable.
 Package main is a way to tell compiler that this Go program is executable.
 When you declare "package main" you don't need to create folder / directory called "main".

 **2. Import (Line 2):**  import keyword is used to include code from other package or library.
 The "fmt" package is short form of Format.
 It is used to format input and output.
-In Java, we don't need to write java.lang package explicitly compiler will do it behalf for us.
+In Java, we don't need to write java.lang package explicitly compiler will do it behalf of us.

 **3. fund main() (Line 3):** Functions are building block of Go language.
 All functions start with keywords "func". func followed by name of function in our case "main" is the name of function.
 If function takes any argument we need to write in parentheses.
 Main is special function because main gets called when we execute Go program.
 It's like public static void main() in Java.